palaa159/Docs/tutorials/03-Upload_Code_to_OpenBCI_Dongle.md

 [picutre coming soon!]

 While you're at the store, might as well pick up some jumper wires and a breadboard, unless you got that kind of thing laying around...
 Here's a picture of the connections that you need to make.
 In this case, I am powering the OpenBCI board with the battery pack it came with, and so I only need these four connections to do the upload.
 I could also power the OpenBCI board with 3V from the Dongle, but that makes the next step abit trickier.
-In any case, these are the pin connections that you need to make:
+In any case, these are the basic pin connections that you need to make when powering the board with a battery pack:

 * FTDI RX	-->	RF TX
 * FTDI TX	-->	RF RX
 * GPIO6	-->	0.1uF Cap	-->	RF RST
 * GND	-->	GND

 ![8bitDeviceConnection](../assets/images/8bitDeviceConnection.jpg)